canonical/network-manager-snap/docs/snap/reference/snap-configuration/wowlan.md

- The content of the magic packet can be extended with the wifi.wake-on-wlan-password option to require the client to send a specific byte sequence functioning as a password so that not anyone unpriviledged can wake up the system.
+ The content of the magic packet can be extended with the wifi.wake-on-wlan-password option to require the client to send a specific byte sequence functioning as a password so that not anyone unprivileged can wake up the system.
  * **gtk-rekey-failure:** A failure of a GTK rekey operation will cause the device to wake up.
  * **4way-handshake:** Reiteration of the 4way handshake will cause the device to wake up.
  * **rfkill-release:** Release of a rfkill will cause the device to wake up.